coltpini/react-demo-landing/readme.md

-# CSP React Component
+# Demo-landing
-This is the CSP starter for a react component.
-When creating a component fork this and start building.
-It is lightweight.
-We may make it lighter.
+This is a demo template, this shows consuming components in a template.